Grant Tilly: Life and career

 His television credits include an award-winning performance as artist Toss Woollaston in the teleplay Erua, Reverend Henry Williams in the historical epic The Governor, the Margaret Mahy fantasy Cuckooland (1995), and a starring role in 2009 short Roof Rattling.
-Tilly also had many smaller parts in feature films, including two adventures shot partly or wholly in New Zealand: he was "The Collector" in the chase movie Race for the Yankee Zephyr, and a villainous German officer in Savage Islands (also known as Nate and Hayes).
+Tilly also had many smaller parts in feature films, including two adventures shot partly or wholly in New Zealand: he was "The Collector" in the chase movie Race for the Yankee Zephyr, and a villainous Imperial German, "Count Heinrich von Rittenberg", in Savage Islands (also known as Nate and Hayes).

 In addition to acting, Tilly worked as an illustrator and writer for the Wellington newspaper Evening Post in the 1970's and 1980's.
 Amongst his artistic outputs were artworks encompassing prints, drawings, three-dimensional artworks made with wood and furniture.
 His "Drawing on History" articles focused on the changing face of Wellington's urban landscape.

 In the 1988 New Year Honours, Tilly was appointed a Member of the Order of the British Empire, for services to the theatre.

 In 2002, Tilly donated his skill to design a flexible 90-seat performance space for Stagecraft Theatre (a non-professional theatre company in Wellington).
 The Ngā Whakarākei O Whātaitai / Wellington Theatre Awards annually an award called The Grant Tilly Actor of the Year.